MeanderingProgrammer/render-markdown.nvim/README.md

             default = vim.api.nvim_get_option_value('concealcursor', {}),
             -- Used when being rendered, disable concealing text in all modes rendered = '',
         },
     },
+    -- More granular configuration mechanism, allows different aspects of buffers -- to have their own behavior.
+Values default to the top level configuration -- if no override is provided.
+Supports the following fields:
+    --   enabled, max_file_size, render_modes, anti_conceal, heading, code, dash, bullet,
+    --   checkbox, quote, pipe_table, callout, link, sign, win_options
+    overrides = {
+        -- Overrides for different buftypes, see :h 'buftype' buftype = {
+            nofile = {
+                sign = { enabled = false },
+            },
+        },
+    },
     -- Mapping from treesitter language to user defined handlers